 - Employers of workers in the healthcare industry, emergency response organizations, and correctional institutions must continue to make work-relatedness determinations according to 29 CFR Part 1904 (OSHA National News Release, April'20).

 To sum up, unlike common cold and seasonal flu cases, which are not required to be recorded in the log, given the implication COVID-19 has had on human lives in the nation and the world, it needs to be recorded or reported.

 Also, it is very evident that whether COVID-19 is recordable or reportable would depend on whether the specific case is the result of the work-related exposure or occurred away from work.
 By evaluating the employee's duties and working conditions, employers can determine if the worker contracted COVID-19 due to exposure in the work environment and then maintain the record.

 While restrictions and shutdowns of businesses are aimed at slowing the spread of COVID-19, certain essential businesses need to remain operational through adherence.
-This means employers have to take utmost care of their work environment and workers’ safety.
-Sick workers or those suspected with exposure to COVID-19 should be directed to stay at home and follow the guidance of health officials.
+This means employers have to take utmost care of their work environment and workers' safety.
+Sick workers or those suspected of exposure to COVID-19 should be directed to stay at home and follow the guidance of health officials.